Southeast Asian retailers go live to take orders

 Social media are no longer just spaces for sharing selfies; they’ve become shopping hubs.

-More and more retailers in Southeast Asia are doing livestreams on TikTok and other social media apps to engage with customers and gain instant purchases, a trend that is reshaping the retail landscape in the region and the world.
+More and more retailers in Southeast Asia are doing livestreams on TikTok and other online platforms to engage with customers and gain instant purchases, a trend that is reshaping the retail landscape in the region and the world.

-TikTok and Meta, which owns Facebook and Instagram, are changing how consumers discover, interact with, and buy products — all within the confines of their favourite digital spaces.
+TikTok, along with Meta — the parent company of Facebook and Instagram — is changing how consumers discover, interact with, and buy products — all within the confines of their favourite digital spaces.

 Six of 10 TikTok users in Southeast Asia watch livestreams daily that blend entertainment and shopping, giving consumers a more engaging way to learn about products, Ng Chew Wee, head of Business Marketing for the Asia-Pacific at TikTok, told Retail Asia.